morgenman/Computer-Science/Operating Systems/Operating Systems.md

 * Program is the file, process is what's actually running

-# Device: How does the OS talk to devices
+# Devices: How does the OS talk to devices
 * Status, control, data registers
 * ![[Pasted image 20210920081216.png]]
 * ![[Pasted image 20210920081244.png]]